Updated July 2025

 Not all of this involves expensive or new high-tech devices.
 Some are simply senior sensible uses for established technology–such as motion activated lights–but some are (relatively) new, designed to keep seniors safe, alert, healthy and mobile so they can live independently, and at the same time assist and support their families and caregivers.

 Given this broad context, the definition of technology is equally broad.
-It includes not just devices and gadgets, but software and related apps, computers, videos, tablets and cell phones, and many of the everyday electronic staples we no longer think of as new, or even as technology.
+It includes not just devices and gadgets, but software and related apps, computers, videos, tablets and cell phones, robotics, generative AI, virtual experiences, edge computing and many of the everyday electronic staples we no longer think of as new, or even as technology.

-Indeed, the list of senior technological supports grows by the day as innovators, entrepreneurs, and even big-name marque firms like GE, Honda, and AT&T recognize the many needs of a burgeoning aging population and, to be honest, see tremendous potential profit to capture from this growing market.
+Indeed, the list of senior technological supports grows by the day as innovators, entrepreneurs, and even big-name marque firms like Amazon, Alphabet, Meta, Apple, Merck, and Microsoft recognize the many needs of a burgeoning aging population and, to be honest, see tremendous potential profit to capture from this growing market.

 Forces Driving Innovation in Aging and Technology

-In a 2015 report, BCC Research predicts that the US market for both low end tech (eye glasses, large print books, etc.) and more sophisticated products (wireless monitors) will grow from 43.1 billion in 2015 to 58.3 billion by 2020.
+In a February 2025 report from Data Bridge Market Research, U.S. technology market size was valued at $390.94 billion in 2024 and will grow to $722.89 billion by 2032.
 That projected growth, of course, depends upon technology being adapted and used and that, in turn, depends on unpredictable factors such as cost/affordability, and ease of use by both providers and seniors who are receiving care.

 The inspiration for the new interest in technology aimed at older generations is what has been dubbed “the senior tsunami.”
-Census projections show that the over-65 population is expected to more than double between 2020 and 2050, with the 80-plus age group the fastest growing segment of the population.
+Census projections show that the over-65 population is expect to nearly double to between 2022 and 2050, with the 85-plus age group the fastest growing segment of the population.

 That means surging numbers of people will need to cope with the inevitable consequences of aging, and a significant proportion will need some kind of assistance in order to “age in place” and live independently, and avoid assisted living and nursing homes if possible.